What You Leave Behind: Legacy

 This episode was novelized by Diane Carey, who would also go on to novelize Star Trek: Voyager's finale, "Endgame".
 Carey had also novelized "The Search", "The Way of the Warrior", "Trials and Tribble-ations", and the season six six-episode opening arc.
 An official series of novels, the Star Trek: Deep Space Nine relaunch, chronicles multiple characters' exploits following the events of this finale.
-Otherwise, Worf is the only character to appear on-screen after this series, in Star Trek: Nemesis.

 In 2017, eighteen years after the episode aired, Ira Steven Behr announced a crowdfunded documentary named What We Left Behind, deriving its title from the name of this episode, which met its goal of $150,000 within 24 hours.
 Released in 2019, the documentary reflects on Star Trek: Deep Space Nines legacy, featuring interviews with the cast and crew of the series and speculating on what would have happened had there been an eighth season.